VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 {% assign slideCounter = slideCounter | plus: 1 %}
 {% include slideshow.html imgLink="wrath4.jpg;wrath5.jpg;wrath6.jpg;wrath7.jpg" imgDesc="Place <em>Sir Grinnaux</em> North;Dive marker goes opposite of him, everyone spread around <em>King Thordan</em>;The players with <strong>Altar Flare</strong> and <strong>Liquid Heaven</strong> bait them away from <em>Sir Grinnaux</em>, the rest moves under him;<strong>Thunderstruck</strong> players spread North while the group stack South" slideNumber=slideCounter %}

 *King Thordan* is now targetable and will cast **Ancient Quaga**, remember that his damages are buffed so mitigate accordingly.
-Followed by **Heavenly Heel** into triple **Ascalon's Might**, swap Tanks to cover the busters (only Warrior can Holmgang this series of buster due to the low cooldown).
+Followed by **Heavenly Heel** into triple **Ascalon's Might**, swap Tanks to cover the busters or have a Tank invuln through.
 He will summon his Knights once again and cast **Death of the Heavens**.

 <a id='SDeathOfTheHeavens'></a>*Sir Gerrique* will appear at a random cardinal and his position will be considered as North for the rest of the mechanic.